ADVERTISEMENT

 You might be familiar with Stephen P. Morse’s One-Step Webpages and the site’s powerful tools for drilling down into passenger records in databases such as Ellis Island arrivals.

 You can also use Morse’s site to search the census.
-Scroll down on the home page and click US Census (1790-1940).
-To search all censuses, click one of the Census Search by Name options (there’s one for Ancestry.com subscribers and a free one powered by FamilySearch, shown below).
+Scroll down on the home page to the folder icon titled US Census (1790-1940).
+To search all censuses, click one of the Census Search by Name options (there’s one for Ancestry.com subscribers and a free one powered by FamilySearch).
 At the top of the resulting page, select the census year from the dropdown menu.
 Enter as much information as you know about an ancestor and see what this nifty form can find.
 You’ll get options not available in other searches, such as “starts with” or “sounds like” for names.
+If you have a street address where an ancestor might be hiding, the One-Step site can also help you translate that into the corresponding enumeration district (ED).
+Again, make sure to pick the census you want; the default option is 1940.

 Return to top